About Us

 Kim Watson

 Kim Watson is the retired Vice President for Corporate Philanthropy and Partnerships at PEPCO.
-Her primary responsibility was strategic development of corporate partnerships and relationships through the development of signature programs that highlighted the corporation’s Corporate Social Responsibility (CSR) activities.
-Kim has over 30 years of experience in customer service, government relations and stakeholder development and engagement.
+Her primary responsibility was the strategic development of corporate partnerships and relationships through the development of signature programs that highlighted the corporation’s Corporate Social Responsibility (CSR) activities.
+Kim has over 30 years of experience in customer service, government relations, and stakeholder development and engagement.

 She currently serves on the board of the YWCA-NCA.
 Kim also serves on the Board of the American Diabetes Association of Greater Washington and is Board Emeritus of Leadership Greater Washington and the Network for Teaching Entrepreneurship of Greater Washington (NFTE).
 Kim is a former member of The Conference Board Philanthropy II Council; the U.S. Chamber of Commerce Business Civic Leadership Center and the Committee Encouraging Corporate Philanthropy (CECP).

 Kim received her M.B.A. from Georgetown University (IEMBA) with a concentration in International Business.
 She holds an M.A. degree with concentrations in public administration and international relations from Howard University in Washington, D.C., where she also completed doctoral studies.
 Additionally, she received a B.A. in political science from McMaster University in Canada.
-She completed the MIT-Harvard University Program on Negotiation in Boston, MA and the Harvard Business School Program on Corporate Social Responsibility on Creating Social and Business value in 2012.
+She completed the MIT-Harvard University Program on Negotiation in Boston, MA, and the Harvard Business School Program on Corporate Social Responsibility on Creating Social and Business value in 2012.

-Monifa B. McKnight, Ed.D., Superintendent of Schools
+Monique Felder, Ed.D., Interim Superintendent of Schools

-Montgomery County Public Schools Jack R. Smith Ph.D.
+Montgomery County Public Schools

 Executive Director